jrin771/Everything-LLMs-And-Robotics/PR Guide.md

 "SO WHAT?"
 (WHY SHOULD WE DO THIS): This would

-HOW ARE WE GOING TO DO THIS?: We can create a new section in README.md, A new PR format in PR GUIDE.md
+HOW ARE WE GOING TO DO THIS?: We can create a new section in README.md and a new PR format in PR GUIDE.md